NINAnor/reindeerdrone/README.md

 ## Import from LabelStudio

 We are using [LabelStudio] to annotate the images.
-After annonating the images in LabelStudio you can **export** annotations and images as a `.zip` file and extract it in a folder `./data/annotations`.
+After annonating the images in LabelStudio you can **export** annotations and images as `COCO` format and you should get a `.zip` file.
+Extract the `.zip` in a folder `./data/annotations`.

 Then, follow the pipeline!